ptolemybarnes/curriculum-vitae/README.md

 ## Academic Background

 #### The University of Sheffield, Sheffield (2010 - 2011)
-MA, Historical Research (Distinction)
+MA, Historical Research (Distinction).
+My MA thesis on the philosophy of history was awarded the George Richard Potter prize, given to the highest-graded MA thesis of the academic year.

 #### The University of Sheffield, Sheffield (2007 - 2010)
-BA, History (First Class Honours)
+BA, History (First Class Honours).

 ## Work Experience